ligato/docs/docs/user-guide/agentctl.md

 Agenctl is a CLI command line tool for managing and interacting with the software components of the Ligato framework.
 It provides a simple and intuitive CLI that enables the developer or operator to check status, control VPP, view models, configure logs, gather metrics, and includes commands for a select or complete system dump.

 Agentctl provides an etcdctl-like feature for interacting with the KV data store.
-A command is also available to import configuration data from an external file.
+Commands are also available to manage the VPP agent's config data.

 ![agentctl](../img/tools/agentctl.png)